Non-Americans Reveal 25 American Habits That Make Americans Stand Out Overseas

 18. Driving All the Way

-To enhance experiences abroad, Brown suggests practicing openness and sharing personal stories with locals.
+To enhance experiences abroad, she suggests practicing openness and sharing personal stories with locals.
 This practice not only builds rapport but also helps break down the stereotypes that might exist between cultures.
 Vulnerability can create lasting, positive impressions.

 19. Just as It Is